dendronhq/dendron-site/vault/dendron.topic.links.commands.insert-note-link.md

 ---
 id: mmi3gcxq9m0kz6ozocbqhok
-title: Insert Note Link
+title: 'Dendron: Insert Note Link'
-desc: ''
+desc: 'Lookup a note and insert a link to that note into the current cursor position.'
-updated: 1658831418732
+updated: 1660881608833
 created: 1658831128582
 ---

+## Summary

+{{fm.desc}}

+## Keybindings

+none

+## Details

-Insert the note link into the current document using lookup.
+**{{fm.title}}** is a command that lets you look up a note and insert a link to that note into the current cursor position.
+You can choose how this command behaves by setting modifiers described below.

+## Modifiers

 There are two modifiers that can be passed into this command: